ianjubb1/Differential-Geometry-Lectures/README.md

 # Differential-Geometry-Lectures
-Mathematica notebook to help visualise and understand some introductory concepts in differential geometry
+Mathematica notebook to help visualise and understand some introductory concepts in differential geometry.